FRBCesab/rossinante/source/linux-cmd.rst

   $ ls -al                                   # List content in a table-like format with hidden files
   $ ll                                       # Idem
   $ ls -R                                    # List content recursively
+  $ ls -lh                                   # List content in a table-like format and human-readable

   ## List content in a tree-like format ----